torchnyu/blog/_posts/2019-11-12-nyu-cas-cs-guide-part-II.md

 But why attend non NYU meetups?
-After all, NYU has plenty of tech clubs and non NYU peole are scary.
+After all, NYU has plenty of tech clubs and non NYU people are scary.
 For one, you get to interact with bona-fide software developers.
 Which can be a really great thing if you're looking for work.
 Or just getting a feel for what programming is like as an everyday job.
 Or want to find someone who can